nerdswords/yet-another-cloudwatch-exporter/README.md

 ## Kubernetes
 ### Install with HELM
-YACE can be configured in a Kubernetes cluster through it's [HELM chart](charts/yet-another-cloudwatch-exporter/README.md).
+YACE can be configured in a Kubernetes cluster through its [HELM chart](charts/yet-another-cloudwatch-exporter/README.md).

 ### Install with manifests
 ```yaml